-Larrabee State Park Campground
+Camping At Larrabee State Park

 The Larrabee State Park Campground is open year round and offers campsites with full hookups as well as primitive sites.
 The campground has picnic tables, toilets, showers, and a dump station.
 Reservations can be made between May 15 and September 15, however the campground operates on a first come first serve basis during the off-season.
 Note, the Amtrak train travels through the area so it can be noisy at times.
 Book your campsite online or phone 888 – 226-7688.

-Tips For Driving Chuckanut Scenic Byway
+Tips For Driving Chuckanut Drive Scenic Byway

-- Consider planning your trip around catching a sunset from one of the many bays and coves or from a turnout.
+- Consider planning your road trip around catching a sunset from one of the many bays and coves or from a turnout.
 Remember that in summer, the sun sets quite late in the evening here in the pacific northwest.

 - Bring a packed lunch and have a picnic somewhere along the route or save your appetite for Taylor Shellfish Farm.

 - Pay attention when driving along this road as there are many bicyclists, particularly on the weekends.